Estimating Nonseparable Selection Models: A Functional Contraction Approach: Discussion of Empirical Applications

-In a companion paper with coauthors \citep{cosconati2024competing}, we apply our method to estimate demand and insurance companies' information technology in the auto insurance market, where only the transaction prices of selected insurance plans are observed.
+In \cite{cosconati2024competing}, we apply the method to estimate demand and insurance companies' information technology in the auto insurance market, where only the transaction prices of selected insurance plans are observed.
 In this market, insurance companies employ risk-based pricing.
 For each consumer, an insurance company generates a noisy estimate of their risk type and prices accordingly.
 Our goal is to quantify the heterogeneity in insurers' information technology, as measured by the dispersion of their risk estimates.
 Since the shape of the offered price distribution reflects the distribution of risk estimates, allowing for flexible estimation of the offered price distribution is crucial.

+In this application, we assume that the offered prices across different firms are independent conditional on observable characteristics and the consumer’s true unobserved risk type.
+At the same time, the consumer’s risk type may also influence their preferences over insurance products.
+For example, higher-risk consumers may prefer insurers with higher service quality.
+We therefore allow the true risk type to affect both the pricing distributions and the utility parameters.
+Our data include realized claim records for each consumer over multiple years, and we use these records as instruments for the latent risk type in the first-step estimation.

 We nonparametrically estimate each insurance company’s offered price distribution using our functional contraction approach.
-In this application, we assume that the offered prices across different firms are independent, conditional on the consumer's true risk type, which is estimated using a panel of \emph{ex-post} realized claim records over multiple years.

-In Figure \ref{fig:insurance}, we plot the nonparamtrically estimated density functions for prices from several firms.
-These distributions vary significantly, with noticeable differences in mean, variance, and skewness, across firms, suggesting substantial heterogeneity in their information technology and pricing strategies.
-Building on this estimation, we further estimate the price sensitivity parameter, firm-specific unobserved heterogeneity (e.g., service quality or brand loyalty), and each firm's information precision.
-Our findings provides key insight for analyzing competition under various forms of supply-side heterogeneity in this market \citep{cosconati2024competing}.
+In Figure \ref{fig:insurance_CDF}, we plot the CDFs of offered price for several firms based on estimates in \cite{cosconati2024competing}.
+The distributions differ substantially across firms, indicating significant heterogeneity in their pricing strategies.
+Building on this result, we estimate each firm's information precision parameter using supply-side model restrictions.
+These estimates provide important insights for analyzing competition under heterogeneous information structures in this market.

 From a practical point of view, our iterative procedure to numerically solve for the offered price distributions given demand parameters is easy to implement and performs well in practice.
 In our empirical application using data from 11 insurers, the iterative algorithm converges very quickly, typically requiring only 6--7 iterations.